 There are many types of diets that claim to cure your cancer.
 Two common ones are

 Gerson therapy is a very disciplined type of therapy and involves giving yourself coffee enemas and eating a great deal of raw fruit and vegetables and their juices as well as taking supplements.
 People who promote this therapy claim that it cleanses your body and stimulates your metabolism.
 Yet there is no scientific evidence that any of this is true.
 In fact, Gerson therapy can be harmful, particularly if you are ill and already undernourished.
-There is more information about Gerson therapy in our complementary and alternative therapies section.

 A macrobiotic diet is made up of vegetarian foods.
 The main foods are cereals, cooked vegetables and whole grains.
 Like Gerson therapy, there is no scientific evidence that a macrobiotic diet can treat or control the symptoms of cancer.
 Although the foods involved are healthy, the diet can lead to poor nutrition and an imbalance of nutrients, unless it is carefully planned.
-Research is going on into these types of diets to see if they can play a part in treating or preventing cancer.
-We have detailed information about macrobiotic diets in our complementary therapy section.

 Bromelain is a natural enzyme found in pineapples.
 A small clinical study in Germany recently found that bromelain might help boost the immune system and help control infections.
 More recent German studies show that enzyme therapy, including bromelain can help to control symptoms of both cancer and cancer treatment.
 The studies included breast and bowel cancer patients.
 Those taking the enzymes had less sickness, loss of appetite, bowel problems and tiredness than those who just had standard treatment.
 Further research may show whether bromelain can play a role in treating cancer and improve survival as well as helping to control symptoms.